colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 +++
 title = "Making Four-In-A-Row - Part 2: Beginning"
 date = 2023-04-19T23:00:00Z
+updated = 2023-04-22T18:30:00Z
 description = "Start implementing the logic of your Four-In-A-Row game!"
 +++

 ## Intro

-In the [last blog post](@/blog/making-four-in-a-row-part-1.md), you set up the prerequisites of the project created the file structure of the project.
+In the [last blog post](@/blog/making-four-in-a-row-part-1.md), you set up the prerequisites and file structure of the project.

 Now let's start implementing the logic of the game.